ELC/elc.github.io-content/blog/2023-angel-guide.md

 ### Pros

-- Domain Expertise: The experimental approach allows learners to explore multiple paths, creating domain-specific expertise in the process.
+- **Domain Expertise**: The experimental approach allows learners to explore multiple paths, creating domain-specific expertise in the process.
-- Hands-On Learning: Learners consolidate their knowledge through hands-on experience, gaining practical insights into problem-solving.
+- **Hands-On Learning: Learners consolidate their knowledge through hands-on experience, gaining practical insights into problem-solving.
-- Avoiding Dunning-Kruger Effect: By facing errors and challenges multiple times, learners avoid the Dunning-Kruger effect and develop a more realistic assessment of their skills.
+- **Avoiding Dunning-Kruger Effect**: By facing errors and challenges multiple times, learners avoid the Dunning-Kruger effect and develop a more realistic assessment of their skills.
-- Overcoming Impostor Syndrome: Encountering both failures and successes reinforces learners' confidence, preventing impostor syndrome.
+- **Overcoming Impostor Syndrome**: Encountering both failures and successes reinforces learners' confidence, preventing impostor syndrome.
-- Reinforcement and Faster Recall: This approach strengthens learners' understanding of solutions for similar problems.
+- **Reinforcement and Faster Recall**: This approach strengthens learners' understanding of solutions for similar problems.
 They can recall how certain problems were solved more efficiently in the future.

 ### Cons

-- Time-Consuming: The experimental approach can be time-consuming, as learners try out different approaches and solutions.
+- **Time-Consuming**: The experimental approach can be time-consuming, as learners try out different approaches and solutions.
-- Domain-Specific Knowledge: The knowledge acquired through experimentation may be highly domain-specific and not easily applicable to other areas.
+- **Domain-Specific Knowledge**: The knowledge acquired through experimentation may be highly domain-specific and not easily applicable to other areas.
-- Fragmented Knowledge: Learners may end up with fragmented knowledge, understanding how pieces fit together for specific solutions but struggling to apply them in different contexts.
+- **Fragmented Knowledge**: Learners may end up with fragmented knowledge, understanding how pieces fit together for specific solutions but struggling to apply them in different contexts.
-- Bias Towards Past Solutions: Having invested many hours in trying to solve a particular problem, learners might prematurely dismiss options that were previously discarded, limiting their exploration of alternative solutions.
+- **Bias Towards Past Solutions**: Having invested many hours in trying to solve a particular problem, learners might prematurely dismiss options that were previously discarded, limiting their exploration of alternative solutions.